ggalguera/kickstarter-analysis/README.md

 For Outcomes Based on Goals we can use Stacked Column as the total is always 100% and shows all three values on the same bar.
 For the Theater Outcomes Based on Launch Date Clustered Column is a way to see the data to compare every single month results and Stacked Column can be used to show totals visually without including an extra Serie.

-Louise’s play Fever came close to its fundraising goal in a short amount of time.
-Now, she wants to know how different campaigns fared in relation to their launch dates and their funding goals.
-Using the Kickstarter dataset that you’ve already combed through, you’ll visualize campaign outcomes based on their launch dates and their funding goals.
-You’ll then submit a written report based on your analysis and the visualizations you create.